 Staff member with responsibility for overseeing British Dodgeball's approach to safeguarding, including dealing with concerns about the protection of children.
-This is undertaken by our lead safeguarding officer Ben Hoyle.
+This is undertaken by our safeguarding and disciplinary committee.

 6.9 LOCAL AUTHORITY DESIGNATED OFFICER (LADO)

 The LADO works within Children's Services and will be involved in coordinating information sharing in cases in which it is alleged that a person who works with children (including as a volunteer) has: